OrianaVenture/VentureValheim/Progression/README.md

 #### Locking/Unlocking Portals

 The ability to use portals can be locked behind one specified key with the LockPortalsKey setting.
-Additionally you can unlock portaling metals based off keys with the configurations in the "PortalUnlocking" section.
+Additionally you can unlock portaling metals (and other select items) based off keys with the configurations in the "PortalUnlocking" section.

 #### Locking Everything Else